The Mental Health Toolkit

 Objectives and techniques

-Mental health is a central part of work ability and a success factor that helps workplaces reach their goals.
 The Mental Health Toolkit is a project focused on mental health support measures and methods, providing support for various sectors.
-The project also aims to promote readiness by workplaces and work communities to strengthen and support mental health as part of work ability.
+The project also aims to promote the readiness of workplaces and work communities to strengthen and support mental health as part of work ability.
+Other key elements of the project include utilising the expertise of occupational health care and occupational safety and health as well as co-operation with different operators in the development of well-being at work.

 Changes in society have an effect on work and mental health.
 This, in turn, challenges workplaces to renew their practices.
 One of the focus areas of the project is to support well-being, especially for the social welfare and health care sector and the art, culture and events sector, both of which were especially affected by COVID-19.
-Employee well-being and resilient work communities are a prerequisite for the recovery of these sectors.
+In addition, the work ability and safety of professional drivers in road freight transport and bus transport are promoted and support is offered at different stages of life.

-The project studies and assesses the success of implementing the mental health toolkit, the role of the tools as part of work ability management, the project’s own operating environment and changes in working conditions and well-being at work.
+The project studies and assesses the success and effectiveness of implementing the Mental Health Toolkit and other measures, the project’s own operating environment and changes in working conditions and well-being at work.
 Another simultaneous objective is to better understand the scope of work ability challenges related to mental health along with the cultural shift of taking mental health issues into consideration in work life.

 A quantitative goal is to reach 1000 workplaces and occupational health care units during the project.